-- 3. It is designed for use on Natural Gas (G20).
-A Propane version (G31) of the 28 model is also available. - 4.
+- 3. It is designed for use on Natural Gas (G20). - 4.
 The boiler is suitable for use only on fully pumped sealed heating systems.
 Priority is given to domestic hot water. - 5.
-The boiler data badge gives details of the model, serial number and Gas Council number and is situated on the inner door panel or the control box.
+The boiler data badge gives details of the model, serial number and Gas Council number and is situated on the control box.
 It is visible when the case front panel is removed (Fig. 1). - 6.
 The boiler model name and serial number are also shown on the information label on the back of the facia door.
 This is for user reference. - 7.
 The boiler is intended to be installed in residential / domestic environments on a governed meter supply only. - 8.
-The boiler must be installed with one of the purpose designed flues such as the standard horizontal flue kit, part no. 7222019. - 9.
+The boiler must be installed with one of the purpose designed flues such as the standard horizontal flue kit, part no. 5118489. - 9.
 All systems must be thoroughly flushed and treated with inhibitor (see section 6.2).

-Important: If the boiler is installed at a high point in the system it is strongly recommended that Automatic Air Vent Kit 720004701 is fitted.
+IMPORTANT: If the boiler is installed at a high point in the system it is strongly recommended that Automatic Air Vent Kit 720004701 is fitted.